Fulmofan/monero-site/resources/developer-guides/daemon-rpc.md

 * *status* - string; General RPC error code.
 "OK" means everything looks good.
 * *untrusted* - boolean; States if the result is obtained using the bootstrap mode, and is therefore not trusted (`true`), or when the daemon is fully synced and thus handles the RPC locally (`false`)

-The example below uses monerod with the start flags `--regtest --offline --fixed-difficulty 1`. `--offline` ensures that the node does not connect to the main network and learn of its latest chaintip and `--fixed-difficulty` keeps the difficulty constant, allowing a large number of blocks to be generated quickly.
+The example below uses salviumd with the start flags `--regtest --offline --fixed-difficulty 1`. `--offline` ensures that the node does not connect to the main network and learn of its latest chaintip and `--fixed-difficulty` keeps the difficulty constant, allowing a large number of blocks to be generated quickly.

 ```
 $ curl http://127.0.0.1:18081/json_rpc -d '{"jsonrpc":"2.0","id":"0","method":"generateblocks","params":{"amount_of_blocks":1,"wallet_address":"44AFFq5kSiGBoZ4NMDwYtN18obc8AemS33DBLWs3H7otXft3XjrpDtQGv7SqSsaBYBb98uNbr2VBBEt7f2wfn3RVGQBEP3A","starting_nonce": 0}' -H 'Content-Type: application/json'